Solar Panel Prices 2019

 With solar panels, it pays to think differently though.
 A lot of people a few years ago who had the same mindset accidentally cost themselves a lot of money by waiting and waiting to buy solar panels.

 How did they lose out?
-The price you pay for an installation is really only half the story when you purchase solar panels for your home.
+The price you pay for an installation is only half the story when you purchase solar panels for your home.
 In addition to saving money on your electricity bill, you receive payments from the Government under something called the Feed In Tariff system.

 In 2016, the amount of money paid out by the Feed In Tariff system dropped dramatically.
 In late 2015, the Feed In Tariff offered 12.47p for every kilowatt hour produced (both generation and export – more on what that is very soon).
 From 8th February 2016, that dropped to 4.38p.

 Let's show what that means in the real world.
 If you got a 4kw solar system installed in December 2015, you'd get back around £475 a year in Feed In Tariffs.
-If it was installed on 8th February 2016, it would be £166.
+If it were installed on 8th February 2016, it would be £166.
 Over twenty years, the homeowners who got a February installation lost out to the tune of nearly £6,000 – a lot of money.

 That's why waiting might be a bad decision – although the cost of the technology is still falling, delaying your decision could cost you a lot more in the long run if the Government decides to slash the tariff again.